jaq316/ContainerTagRemover/README.md

 This project uses GitVersion to generate release versions.
 GitVersion is a tool that generates version numbers based on your Git history.
 It follows Semantic Versioning (SemVer) principles and can be configured to suit your versioning strategy.

+## GitRelease Manager

+This project now uses GitRelease Manager to create GitHub Releases.
+GitRelease Manager is a tool that helps you manage your GitHub releases by automating the creation and updating of release notes.

 ### Release Generation Process

 1. Whenever the main branch is updated, the GitHub workflow will trigger the release generation process.
 2. GitVersion will be used to determine the version number based on the commit history.
-3. A new release will be created with the generated version number.
+3. GitRelease Manager will be used to create a new release with the generated version number.

 ### Configuration

-The GitVersion configuration file (`gitversion.yml`) is included in the repository and can be customized to fit your versioning strategy.
-For more information on configuring GitVersion, refer to the [GitVersion documentation](https://gitversion.net/docs/).
+The GitRelease Manager configuration file is included in the repository and can be customized to fit your release management strategy.
+For more information on configuring GitRelease Manager, refer to the [GitRelease Manager documentation](https://github.com/GitTools/actions/blob/main/docs/examples/github/gitreleasemanager/index.md).

 ### GitHub Workflow

-The GitHub workflow file (`.github/workflows/build-and-test.yml`) has been updated to include steps for installing and using GitTools actions to generate release versions.
+The GitHub workflow file (`.github/workflows/build-and-test.yml`) has been updated to include steps for installing and using GitRelease Manager to generate release versions.
 The workflow will automatically create a new release whenever the main branch is updated.
-The `Create GitHub release` step now includes the `tag_name` input with the value `${{ steps.gitversion.outputs.FullSemVer }}` and the `release_name` input with the value `Release ${{ steps.gitversion.outputs.FullSemVer }}`.
+The `Create GitHub release` step now uses `gittools/actions/gitreleasemanager@v1` to create the release.